lukechn99/github-quickstart/intro_computer_networks/09_transport_layer.md

 Client opens and closes connection.
 The FIN bit, which is usually set to 0, will be set to 1 by the client which signifies to the server that the connection should close.
 Once received, the server will half close, and once the client receives the ACK it will also half close.
 The server will send a final FIN and fully close.
 The half closing is so that both server and client are finished before closing.
 This is because the first FIN that's sent is not guaranteed to arrive, so it requires an acknowledgement.

 ### TCP Stop and Wait Protocol
 TCP is much more complicated than UDP because responses are required.
 The sender algorithm includes a send phase where we send the data with a sequence number, buffer data segment, and a timer.
-During the wait phase, the receiver will wait for acknowledgement x + n - 1 where n is the number of bytes.
+During the wait phase, the receiver will wait for acknowledgement x + n - 1 where n is the number of bytes sent.
 If the number received does not equal x + n, then something went wrong so we might resend a message.
 We expect x + n - 1 because x + n is one more byte than received.
 Stop and wait has round trip propagation delay to just and the timeout duration is calculated based on that.
 The round trip time is the end of the time at which the first packet is transmitted until the ACK comes back is called the **RTT** which is the response "round trip time".
 We make sure that the timeout is longer than the expected RTT.

 ### SRDTP